nikkijuk/camunda-playground/README.md

 !["gs1"](pics/richard-tarling-managing-director-and-randall-graebner-senior-engineer-from-goldman-sachs-camunda-day-nyc-2018-7-1024.jpg "bpm as model driven development")

-Still, there is not single use case for BPM, but several of them https://blog.bernd-ruecker.com/5-workflow-automation-use-cases-you-might-not-have-thought-of-9bdeb0e71996
+Still, there is not single use case for BPM, but several of them. https://blog.bernd-ruecker.com/5-workflow-automation-use-cases-you-might-not-have-thought-of-9bdeb0e71996

-Microservices that have database per service are good candidates for external workflow control when data needs to be consistent
+Microservices, which per definition have database per service, are good candidates for external workflow control, when data needs to be consistent.

-Saga is pattern which can be implemented using BPM https://microservices.io/patterns/data/saga.html
+Saga pattern, originally described 1987 for long living transactions in database systems, can be implemented using BPM. https://microservices.io/patterns/data/saga.html

+Saga patterns usage is reasoned in Microservices In Action as follows

+- In a distributed transaction, you manage uncertainty using locks on data; without transactions, you manage uncertainty through semantically appropriate workflows that confirm, cancel, or compensate for actions as they occur.

+Compensation, described in detail in Enterprise Integration Patterns, can be used to manage overall state of distributed services

+- You use compensating actions in sagas to undo previous operations and return your system to a more consistent state.
+The system isn’t guaranteed to be returned to the original state; the appropriate actions depend on business semantics.
+This design approach makes writing business logic more complex — because you need to consider a wide range of potential scenarios — but is a great tool for building reliable interactions between distributed services.

 These technical use cases are making eventually consistent data processing using distributed transactions and microservices reality. https://blog.bernd-ruecker.com/saga-how-to-implement-complex-business-transactions-without-two-phase-commit-e00aa41a1b1b